greggman/image-grid/README.md

         3 = 1/2 speed
         4 = 1/3 speed
         5 = 1/4 speed

+*   Hover over top of window to show filename

+*   Hover over bottom of window to show video controls

+*   Press `q` to go forward 30 seconds, `w` to go backward 15 seconds.

 Also note: There is "go fullscreen" button.
 If you want to go fullscreen pick it from the menus of your browser or press the appropriate hotkey.